 '''

+PROCEDURE DO_IT;

+BEGIN

-WRITELN('Did it')
+WRITELN ('Did it')

-END;
+END:

 '''

-DO_IT is now a statement that can be executed simply by invoking its name:
+DO\IT is now a statement that can be executed simply by invoking its name:

-DO IT
+DO\IT

 If you declare the procedure with a formal parameter list, the procedure statement must include the actual parameters.
 Predeclared procedures are also available.
 One of the predeclared procedures is ASSIGN.
 You need not declare in order to use it.
-For more information see Chapter 11, Available Procedures and Functions.
+For more information refer to section 11, Available Procedures and Functions.

+'''

 ASSIGN (INFILE, 'MYFILE')

+'''